Table of Contents

 ARAssembly.FrameRecorder cannot be used in some cases, such as when using FramePlayer.

-If FrameRecorder.Status < FrameRecorder.RecorderStatus.Ready, you can use the OnReady event to wait for the recording to be ready.
+If FrameRecorder.Status < FrameRecorder.RecorderStatus.Ready, you can use the OnReady event to wait for recording to be ready.

 Session.GetComponent<FrameRecorder>().OnReady.AddListener(() => {